VeriSilicon/acuity-dataset/README.md

 ## Database Format

-   Default/Default.dsx
-   Empty ACUITY dataset file, this is a simple sqlite database
+   Default.dsx is an empty ACUITY SQlite dataset file

     # Use sqlitebrowser to view Dataset schema and content
     sqlitebrowser Default.dsx